 - you have already applied for financial assistance for the same item in the last 12 months.

-- a person who is subject to a trade dispute and
+- are subject to a trade dispute and

 Discretionary support loans